fireblocks/fireblocks-network-link/DESCRIPTION.md

 When posting inter-bank transfer request, Fireblocks will use the POST withdraw endpoint.

  - The inter-bank rails type will appear in the `network` field.
 Currently supporting ABA, IBAN, SEPI.
- - The destination account-details will appear as a JSON in the `TBD` field.
+ - The destination account-details will appear in the `accountHolderDetails` and `accountNetworkDetails` fields.

 Fireblocks will use the following structure: